 Mansfield College Oxford | The Hands Building

-Now on site with completion on target for August 2017, the project has been a great example of collaboration between the client, design team and contractors to ensure efficiency in both design, construction and ultimately operation.
+The project has been a great example of collaboration between the client, design team and contractor to ensure efficiency in design construction and ultimately operation.